MrYossu/MazesForProgrammers/README.md

 Whilst this was a little frustrating, as it required me to understand the author's code a lot more deeply than I would have done otherwise, it had the big advantage of requiring me to understand the author's code a lot more deeply than I would have done otherwise!
 Copying code from a book doesn't make you study it properly.
 Trying to convert it to another language means you have to.

 This repository holds my code samples.
 No idea if anyone will ever find these useful, but who knows!
+Please feel free to download my code and play with it.
+I would be interested to hear if anyone has any comments.

 I intend to blog about my progress as a maze-master.
-Please see [my blog](https://www.pixata.co.uk/).
+Please see [my blog](https://www.pixata.co.uk/tag/mazes/).